Arturbul/FactApp/README.md

 ## Overview

 **FactApp** is a simple web application built with .NET 8.0 that provides an API for managing "facts."
 The application allows users to perform CRUD (Create, Read, Update, Delete) operations on facts, which are stored in a file.
-It leverages industry best practices like **Dependency Injection**, **Clean Code principles**, **Domain-Driven Design (DDD)**, and **AutoMapper** for object-to-object mapping.

-The application is organized using DDD principles and is composed of several layers, including the Domain, Application, Infrastructure, and Web API.
 The API exposes endpoints for interacting with facts, and it uses Swagger for API documentation.

 ## Features